Skip to main content

 Founder of Home Select

-Large family in the 12th: 110 m² five-bedroom apartment found in 6 weeks by Catherine Ziegler
+Large family in the 12th: 110 m² five-room flat found in 6 weeks by Catherine Ziegler

-A couple with three children aged 4 to 11 had been searching for a five-bedroom apartment in central Paris for eight months without success.
-Properties over 100 m² are increasingly scarce and competition is fierce.
-Catherine Ziegler, property hunter at Home Select, identified a 110 m² apartment in the 12th arrondissement in six weeks and negotiated the price down from 980,000 euros to 920,000 euros, saving 60,000 euros.
+A couple with three children aged 4 to 11 had spent eight months searching, without success, for a five-room flat in central Paris.
+Properties over 100 m² are increasingly scarce, and competition is fierce.
+Catherine Ziegler, property hunter at Home Select, found a 110 m² flat in the 12th arrondissement in six weeks and negotiated the price down from 980,000 euros to 920,000 euros, a saving of 60,000 euros.

 Mission overview